dimapanasiuk/mern/README.md

 # MERN stack app

-Simple app witch use MERN stack
+Simple app which use MERN stack
 ***

 ## Frontend